liferay/sennajs.com/src/pages/docs/develop/trackableResources.md

 ## Trackable Resources

 Senna.js provides an easy way to manage external style and script resources on the page.
 When including resources in the `<head>`, they can be annotated with the `data-senna-track` attribute.
-This attribute can be set to `temporary` or `permanent`, which determines whether a resource remains on the page permanently or is removed after navigation;
+This attribute can be set to `temporary` or `permanent`, which determines whether a resource remains on the page or will be removed after navigation;

 ```